 "Asylum seekers are not treated with dignity...Many asylum seekers are forced to live in very old and deplorable houses with rats, mice and bed bugs".

 We are all continuing with hopes and calling for better and fair immigration system for all.

-*All proceeds go to Baobab, to support our ongoing advocacy work.
+Books cost £10, all proceeds go to Baobab, to support our ongoing advocacy work.